CryptozombiesHQ/cryptozombie-lessons/3/12-forloops.md

 Let's look at why.

-For our `getZombiesByOwner` function, a naive implementation would be to store a `mapping` in the `ZombieFactory` contract with an array every owner's zombies:
+For our `getZombiesByOwner` function, a naive implementation would be to store a `mapping` of owners to zombie armies in the `ZombieFactory` contract:

 ```
 mapping (address =>uint[]) public ownerToZombies
 ```

-Every time we created a new zombie, we would simply use `ownerToZombies[owner].push(zombieId)` to add it to that owner's array.
+Then every time we create a new zombie, we would simply use `ownerToZombies[owner].push(zombieId)` to add it to that owner's zombies array.
 And `getZombiesByOwner` would be a very straightforward function:

 ```
 function getZombiesByOwner(address _owner) external view returns (uint[]) {